CtrlK

 Trigger Term Quality

-Includes strong natural trigger terms users would actually say: 'user story', 'acceptance criteria', 'Gherkin scenarios', 'BDD feature files', and even provides example phrases like 'Create a user story', 'Write a user story', 'I need to write a user story'.
-Good coverage of natural language variations.
+Includes strong natural trigger terms: 'user story', 'acceptance criteria', 'Gherkin scenarios', 'BDD feature files', and even example phrases like 'Create a user story', 'Write a user story'.
+These are terms users would naturally say.

 3 / 3